What is sustainable timber?

-Wood from well managed sources, such as FSC® certified forests, is a natural, renewable solution for global environmental problems such as climate change, ecosystem destruction and landscape deterioration caused by increasing consumption.
+Timber from well managed sources, such as FSC® certified forests, is a natural, renewable solution for global environmental problems such as climate change, ecosystem destruction and landscape deterioration caused by increasing consumption.
 Besides forming a natural ecological habitat, forests are actually an important carbon sink by filtering CO2 out of the air and absorbing this in the biomass of the tree.
-In the case of responsible management, it is actually advised to harvest as much wood as sustainable for production of durable products such as furniture or construction products, which act as additional carbon stores while providing the forest the opportunity to regenerate and produce new biomass (acting as new carbon sink).
+In the case of responsible management, it is actually better to harvest as much timber as is sustainable for production of durable products such as furniture or construction products, which act as additional carbon stores while providing the forest with the opportunity to regenerate and produce new biomass (acting as new carbon sink).

 However, supplies of certified slow growing tropical hardwoods suitable for outdoor use are limited, resulting in illegal logging which, in turn, leads to the deforestation of tropical rainforests.
-While in the tropical regions deforestation is still continuing, in temperate regions such as in Europe and North America the net forest area has been increasing steadily for several decades.
+While in the tropical regions, deforestation is still continuing, in temperate regions such as in Europe and North America the net forest area has been increasing steadily for several decades.
 Hardwoods take many decades to mature, some are not suitable for logging until they are over 100.
 In addition, they often need a great deal of space to grow.
 So it is valid to question if hardwood can ever be considered to be a sustainable material given the amount of space they need and relatively low timber yields.

-To produce Accoya, only abundantly available wood species are being used from certified, sustainably managed forests and plantations, including FSC® certified woods.
+To produce Accoya®, only abundantly available sustainable timber species are being used from certified, sustainably managed forests and plantations, including FSC® certified woods.
 Fast growing softwood species such as Radiata Pine are primarily used to produce Accoya®.
 All Accoya® is compliant with the European Union Timber Regulation (EUTR) as well as the Lacey Act, and therefore responsible production is guaranteed.